TIBCOSoftware/snappydata/docs/reference/misc/supported_datatypes.md

 CREATE TABLE IF NOT EXISTS Student(rollno Int, name String, marks Array<Double>) USING column;
 INSERT INTO Student SELECT 1,'John', Array(97.8,85.2,63.9,45.2,75.2,96.5);
 ```

-A column of type Array can store array of Java objects (Object[]), typed arrays, java.util.Collection and scala.collection.Seq.
-You can use **com.pivotal.gemfirexd.snappy.ComplexTypeSerializer** class to serialize the array data in order to insert it into column tables.
-Refer [How to store and retrieve complex data types in JDBC programs](/howto/store_retrieve_complex_datatypes_JDBC.md) for a Scala example that shows how to serialize and store an array in a table using JDBC APIs and **ComplexTypeSerializer** class.

-!!!
-Note
-	Supported only for column tables

 <a id="bigint"></a>
 ## BIGINT